Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Lifting mapping and low-dimensional feature spaces

 \subsubsection{Irreducible surface with minimal lifting ($\Gamma=\Lambda$)}

-We first focus on the case where $\psi$ is an irreducible trigonometric polynomial and the support of the lifting is specified by $\Lambda$, which is the support of the minimal polynomial.
+We first focus on the case where $\psi$ is an irreducible trigonometric polynomial and the bandwidth of the lifting is specified by $\Lambda$, which is the bandwidth of the minimal polynomial.
 The annihilation relation \eqref{ann} implies that $\mathbf c$ is orthogonal to the feature vectors $\Phi_{\Lambda}(\mathbf {x})$.
 This implies that